 - Driving for long stretches with no break or lack of sleep, leading to driver fatigue

-If you or a loved one has been injured or killed due to a truck driver’s negligence, an experienced Orlando injury lawyer can pursue your legal rights to the fullest extent of the law.
+If you or a loved one has been injured or killed due to a truck driver’s negligence, an experienced personal injury lawyer in Orlando, Florida can pursue your legal rights to the fullest extent of the law.